alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 Ah, we haven't discussed attributes yet.
 In short, they're metadata that provide special instructions to the compiler.
 In this context, it's telling the compiler to treat the resulting lines as test functions (which they are).

 Another call-out would be the `use super::*` statement.
 Because tests are inside a separate, inner module within the file, it requires us to bring the code from the outer module into the test module.
-The wildcard ensures we catch everything and bring it in.
+The wildcard ensures we catch all the functions defined above and bring them in.
 The rest of the code is basic assertion boilerplate.

 To run the tests, simply bang this into the command line: